DavidWilliamsQA/HobbyProject/README.md

 The Project Documentation folder contains the surefire report, extent report, risk assessment and the presentation.

-the Kanban Board used for this project was the GitHib Project board that is connected to this project.
+The Kanban Board used for this project was the GitHib Project board that is connected to this project.

 ## Getting Started